eclipse-sumo/sumo/docs/web/docs/Simulation/Output/EmissionOutput.md

 | pos_y      | \---                 | The absolut Y coordinate of the vehicle.
 The value depends on the given geographic projection. |

 !!! caution
     When running with sub-second resolution, the emissions written during every simulation step are extrapolated to those that would be generated in 1 second.
-Thus, care must be taken when computing sums over time.
+To avoid scaling (and thus simplify aggregation), set option **--emission-output.step-scaled**